 NOTE 2: How the UPF derives periodicity when not provided by the AF is implementation dependent.

-Editor's note: The method used to report the Periodicity information from the UPF to the SMF is FFS.

-At reception of Jitter measurements from the UPF in the N4 Session Level Report, the SMF includes the Jitter information together with the associated Periodicity in the TSCAI and forwards it to the NG-RAN in an NGAP message, see clause 5.27.2.
+At reception of N6 jitter measurements from the UPF in the N4 Session Level Report, the SMF includes the N6 jitter information together with the associated periodicity in the TSCAI and forwards it to the NG-RAN in an NGAP message, see clause 5.27.2.

-NOTE 3: In order to prevent frequent updates from the UPF, the UPF sends the N6 Jitter Measurement Report periodically or only when the jitter is larger than a threshold.
+NOTE 3: In order to prevent frequent updates from the UPF, the UPF sends the N6 Jitter Measurement Report periodically or only when the N6 jitter is larger than a threshold.